 I fear, however, in dear old Oscar’s case, our meeting would have deteriorated in direct proportion to the amount of Absinthe consumed.
 I use Oscar as my guide with most things.
 It was, after all, Algernon Moncreif in The Importance of Being Earnest, who made the following remark.

 “When I am in trouble, eating is the only thing that consoles me.
 Indeed, when I am in really great trouble, as anyone who knows me intimately will tell you, I refuse everything except food and drink”.

 Oscar also said.

 “It is a very sad thing that nowadays there is so little useless information.”

-I am obliged to remark upon a dreadful man, Christian Roughside, who is in charge of IT.
-The fellow is a clumsy oaf given to dipsomania.
-He is rumoured to be married to one of my siblings…Shana or somebody, so please forgive any technical issues that may arise.
-Christian can often be found drunk in some tavern going on about the parlous state of affairs in the world.
-He is an unrepentant womaniser, a hideous bore and a dolt.
-If anybody sees him lying under a table somewhere, give him a good kicking and tell him he has work to do.
+Dreyfus is a clumsy oaf given to dipsomania, but from what I hear, he is married to one of my siblings, Shana or somebody, so please forgive any issues that may arise as a consequence.
+Christian—if ever there was an ill-placed given name—can often be found drunk in some tavern rabbiting on about the parlous state of world affairs.
+He is a man of the left, left-leaning, left-handed and other left-related activities—often tilting to the left, for instance.
+He is a hideous bore.
+In brief, the man’s a lazy dolt and if anybody sees him lying under a table somewhere, tell him he has work to do.

 There is also the gardener, Fernando, who has the job of pruning the many exotic shrubs and bushes planted tastefully about our grounds.
 He is in the habit of psychotically cultivating the extensive lawns to within a centimetre of the earth’s core.
 I rarely venture out, so a full appraisal of his handiwork is not available.
 There are a variety of ponds and grottos, even a maze, amazingly.